Speech-Interaction-Technology-Aalto-U/itsp/contributing.md

 ## Contributing

 We welcome all types of useful contributions!
+See also our [code of conduct](code_of_conduct.md).

 Content contributors will, unless author requests to remain anonymous, be automatically included on the [list of authors](Preface/authors.md) and for bugfixers we will create an "also featuring" list.
 The best way of contributing however depends on type of contribution:

 - For small bugfixes